mdgiasuddin/railway-ticket-management/README.md

 Swagger Credential => `(username: 'swagger', password: 'swagger')`

 ## Features

-- Needs to update
+- An `Admin User` will perform all the necessary setup.
+Based on the setup at a specific time of the day, the scheduler will run and schedule the train of every route. `User` can search for train for a specific date.
+Based on the ticket availability, `User` can book a Ticket.

 ## Workflow

 * Create an `Admin User` at the start of the project by running insert query.

-### With Admin User Credential
+### With Admin User Access-token

 * Create Railway Stations => `POST('/api/stations')`
 * Create a Route using 2 Stations of the existing stations => `POST('/api/routes')`
 * Create a Train => `POST('/api/trains')`
 * Map Train with a Route (UP and DOWN) => `POST('/api/train-routes')`
-* Map all the Stations with the Train-Route on which the Train will take passengers => `POST('/api/train-routes/stations')`
+* Map all the Stations with the Train-Route from which the Train will take passengers => `POST('/api/train-routes/stations')`
 * Create Coaches of the Train => `POST('/api/coaches')`
 * Create Seats of the Coach => `POST('/api/seats')` <br>